996icu/996.ICU/README.md

  - [996.LAW](https://github.com/Y1ran/996.Law) is a repo that collects useful infomations about cases between employees and enterprise.

  - [996.TSC](https://github.com/lxlxw/996.TSC) is a repo that designed to let more people know and join the activity of the 996.ICU.

+ - [965.SUPPORT](https://965.support) is a website that help to let more people know and join the activity of the 996.ICU.

 License
 ---